otawiochaves/otawiochaves/README.md

 <h2 align="center">👨‍💻 Who I am</h2>
 <p align="center">
-  <samp>I'm a recent graduate in Data Analytics for Business with a Bachelor of Industrial Engineering.
-I bring a unique skill set that combines data analysis and industrial engineering to drive business growth.</samp>
+  <samp>I am a recent graduate in Data Analytics for Business with a bachelor's degree in Industrial Engineering.
+My passion lies in leveraging data-driven decision making to drive business growth.
+Building upon my industrial engineering background, I am actively exploring and enhancing my analytical skills.
+I am dedicated to applying my expertise in data analysis to extract valuable insights and contribute to data-driven strategies that fuel organizational success.</samp>
 </p>

 ---

 <h2 align="center">🔍 Projects</h2>
 <p align="center">
-  <samp>Here you will find a variety of projects, such as projects developed during my Higher Diploma in Data Analytics for Business, tutorials, adapted projects, and projects created by myself.
-All the projects in my portfolio reflect my analytical mindset, where I strive to apply my data analysis skills to gain valuable insights.
-Feel free to explore the repositories, discover the projects, and see how I use data analysis to drive results and add value to businesses.</samp>
+  <samp>Here you will find a variety of projects, including those developed during my Higher Diploma in Data Analytics for Business, as well as tutorials, adapted projects, and projects created by myself.
+These projects in my portfolio showcase my analytical mindset, where I consistently apply my data analysis skills to gain valuable insights.
+"Happy coding and exploration!"</samp>
 </p>